-- Prevention of crime and disorder
+- Prevention of crime and disorder - Prevention of public nuisance

-- Public safety

-- Prevention of public nuisance

-- Protection of children from harm

-Those making representations may wish to consider any conditions that they would like the Licensing Committee to consider attaching to the licence if they are minded to grant it.
+Those making representations were asked to consider any conditions that they would like the Licensing Committee to consider attaching to the licence if they are minded to grant it.
+These responses can be found in Appendix 3.
+Nottinghamshire Police have provided a bundle of information to support their representation, which can be found at Appendix 3A.